 Option 1: Easy Copy Add-on (Recommended)

-The Firefox Easy Copy add-on extension by Byron (new window) can be used to quickly copy the HTML source of a web page to the clipboard by selecting its Easy Copy->HTML Source menu option.
+The Firefox Easy Copy add-on extension by Byron (new window) can be used to quickly copy the HTML source of a web page (generated from the current state of the DOM) to the clipboard by selecting its Easy Copy->HTML Source menu option.
 When the document source is copied to the clipboard, CSE HTML Validator can automatically detect it, paste the clipboard text into a new document, and validate it.

 - In CSE HTML Validator, enable the option to Watch the clipboard for HTML documents in the Clipboard page of the Editor Options (Ctrl+F3).
 You may also want to enable the Auto validate documents from the clipboard option.

-- The current release of CSE HTML Validator v16 may not detect the clipboard text from Easy Copy as an HTML document because it may not contain a DOCTYPE.
-Contact us if you're interested in trying the v17 BETA which has improved HTML document detection.
+- CSE HTML Validator v16 may not detect the clipboard text from Easy Copy as an HTML document because it may not contain a DOCTYPE.
+This problem is resolved in v17 because it has improved HTML document detection and the new cseclip tag.

 - The HTML source that is copied to the clipboard using Easy Copy is created from the current state of the DOM and is not the original document source that you would see using the View Page Source option.

-- If part of a page is selected then only the HTML source for the selection is copied.
+- If part of a page is selected then only the HTML source for the selection is copied (again, based on the DOM).

 Take advantage of the special cseclip tag in v17+ by setting the template for HTML Source to: